top of page

 What is Spain’s national public holiday?

-Spain’s national holiday is Día de la Hispanidad (Fiesta Nacional de España), celebrated every year on 12 October.
-Each autonomous region, including Andalusia, also celebrates its own regional holiday, such as Día de Andalucía.
+Spain’s national public holiday is Día de la Hispanidad (Fiesta Nacional de España), celebrated every year on 12 October.
+In addition, each autonomous region has its own official holiday; in Andalusia, this is Día de Andalucía, celebrated on 28 February.

-Are shops open on public holidays in Andalusia?
+Are shops open on public holidays in Andalusia in 2026?

 Is Whit Monday (Pentecost Monday) a public holiday in Spain?

-No. Whit Monday is not a public holiday in Andalusia or elsewhere in Spain.
+No. Whit Monday (Pentecost Monday) is not a public holiday in Andalusia or elsewhere in Spain.

 Which museums are free on Día de Andalucía?